Last updated on May 2nd, 2021

-We have already discussed the common properties and classification of Nontuberculous Mycobacteria (NTM) in previous blog post.
-In this post you can find information regarding pathogenic genera, their epidemiology and types of disease caused by them.
+We have already discussed the common properties and classification of Nontuberculous Mycobacteria (NTM) in the previous blog post.
+In this post, you can find information regarding pathogenic genera, their epidemiology and types of disease caused by them.

 Mycobacterium avium-intracellularae complex (MAC): Nonphotochromogens

-These Non Tuberculous Mycobacteria (NTM) are classified as Nonphotochromogens in Runyon classification.
-M avium complex were first recognized as human pathogens in 1990s.
-They are the important pathogen in immunocompromised and immunocompetent populations.
+These Non-Tuberculous Mycobacteria (NTM) are classified as Nonphotochromogens in Runyon classification.
+M. avium complex was first recognized as human pathogens in the 1990s.
+They are an important pathogen in immunocompromised and immunocompetent populations.

-They are ubiquitous in the environmental sources including natural waters; soil etc. Taxonomically, the M. avium-intracellularae complex comprises M. avium, M. intracellularae, M. paratuberculosis, M. lepraemurium and the “wood pigeon” bacillus.
+They are ubiquitous in environmental sources including natural waters; soil etc. Taxonomically, the M. avium-intracellularae complex comprises M. avium, M. intracellularae, M. paratuberculosis, M. lepraemurium, and the “wood pigeon” bacillus.

-These organisms’ causes opportunistic infections in the immunocompromised patients such as individuals infected with HIV.
+These organisms cause opportunistic infections in immunocompromised patients such as individuals infected with HIV.
 The lungs are primarily affected, but infection can spread to other organs as well.
-Disseminated disease is seen in case of AIDS patient.
+Disseminated disease is seen in the case of AIDS patients.